kahlonlabs/neon-stack/docs/decisions/026-path-aliases.md

 mistakes and modern editors will automatically handle imports for you anyway.

 At first it may feel like a pain, but less tooling magic is better and editors can really help reduce the pain.
-Additionally, we have ESLint configured to sort imports for us so we don't have to worry about that either.
-Just let the editor update the imports and let ESLint sort them.
+Additionally, we have Biome configured to sort imports for us so we don't have to worry about that either.
+Just let the editor update the imports and let Biome sort them.

 ## Decision